Dancin-Bros-NASA-Hackathon-GEE-API/.github/profile/README.md

 Here, all the project’s code will be archived and maintained.
 The project uses the **GEE (Google Earth Engine)** language, working with **TERRA** data and the **Google Earth Engine API**.

-⚠️ **Restricted access**: only members who have sent their usernames to the official project email can use this repository.

 ### ⚙️ Requirements